okta/okta-developer-docs/packages/@okta/vuepress-site/code/oie/index.md

 ## What's new

 [Okta Identity Engine](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-get-started-oie) introduces new identity management capabilities with greater flexibility and customization.
-To take advantage of these new features and for a better development experience, use the Okta Identity Engine SDKs to manage authentication in your apps.
-These new SDKs are recommended for orgs using Okta Identity Engine.
+To take advantage of these new features and for a better development experience, use the Identity Engine SDKs to manage authentication in your apps.
+These new SDKs are recommended for orgs using the Identity Engine.

-Experiment with sample apps that showcase Okta Identity Engine using the following [authentication approaches](/docs/concepts/redirect-vs-embedded/):
+Experiment with sample apps that showcase the Identity Engine using the following [authentication approaches](/docs/concepts/redirect-vs-embedded/):

 * **Redirect**: These sample apps demonstrate how to redirect users to an Okta-hosted sign-in page, and then receive users redirected back from Okta after users sign in.
 This approach is recommended for most developers, as it is easier to build and maintain.

 * **Embedded**: These sample apps demonstrate how to embed the Okta Sign-In Widget in an app as a package dependency.

-Learn how to implement each approach with these Okta Identity Engine SDKs and sample apps in the [Redirect authentication guide](/docs/guides/sampleapp-oie-redirectauth/), [Embedded authentication with SDK guide](/docs/guides/oie-embedded-sdk-overview/), and [Embedded authentication with Sign-In Widget guide](/docs/guides/oie-embedded-widget-overview/).
+Learn how to implement each approach with these Identity Engine SDKs and sample apps in the [Redirect authentication guide](/docs/guides/sampleapp-oie-redirectauth/), [Embedded authentication with SDK guide](/docs/guides/oie-embedded-sdk-overview/), and [Embedded authentication with Sign-In Widget guide](/docs/guides/oie-embedded-widget-overview/).

-Orgs using Okta Identity Engine can also continue to use current SDKs and tools.
+Orgs using the Identity Engine can also continue to use current SDKs and tools.
 You can find those SDKs for your stack from the [Languages & SDKs overview](/code/).

 ## Repository